samcartersmith/cds/packages/ui-scorecard/A11y_Executor_README.md

 ![jestCoverage Score](images/jestCoverage_score.png)

-The `jestScore` carries a weight of 2 in the `automatedA11yScore` calculation as it is considered more important than the `a11yScore`.
+The `jestScore` carries a weight of 1 in the `automatedA11yScore` calculation as it is considered important to take into consideration with the `a11yScore`.
 A high `a11yScore` is less meaningful if your overall Jest test coverage is poor.

 To illustrate this, imagine you have 500 components.
 Of these, only half (250) have matching test files.
 If all 250 test files contain a passing `toBeAccessible` test, your resulting `a11yScore` would be 100%.
 However, your app is not truly 100% accessibile since only half of your components were tested and audited.